Jaideep193/Subsurface-Ice-Lunar-South-Polar/README.md

 Maximum-filter NMS can select multiple peaks within the same topographic feature.
 Greedy suppression with a 1 km exclusion radius guarantees candidates come from genuinely different terrain and illumination zones, which matters for mission risk diversification.

 **Why PVS mixing over a simple linear model?**
 The Polder–van Santen model accounts for the self-consistent dielectric response of the ice–regolith mixture, including the non-linear dependence of CPR on f_ice (CPR saturates at high ice fractions).
-The forward model is calibrated to published miniRF/DFSAR observations: f=0.3 → CPR ≈ 1.1, f=0.5 → CPR ≈ 1.8.
+The forward model is calibrated to published miniRF/SAR observations: f=0.3 → CPR ≈ 1.1, f=0.5 → CPR ≈ 1.8.

 **Hazard thresholds**
 Slope limits follow JAXA SELENE / NASA Artemis surface mobility standards: Safe ≤ 10°, Caution 10–15°, Danger 15–20°, Impassable > 20°.
 Applied consistently in morphology, landing site gate, and A* cost map.

 **Data source transparency**

-The two files in `data/raw/SAR/` are authentic Chandrayaan-2 DFSAR instrument data in compact polarimetry mode (`_d_r0b_xx_cp_xx_d18.dat`, 2.6 GB + 2.4 GB).
+The two files in `data/raw/SAR/` are authentic Chandrayaan-2 SAR instrument data in compact polarimetry mode (`_d_r0b_xx_cp_xx_d18.dat`, 2.6 GB + 2.4 GB).
 However, ISRO publicly releases only **L0B raw** (BAQ-compressed unfocused complex samples).
-Processed DFSAR products — focused SLC (L1B), calibrated backscatter, or ready-to-use CPR/DOP maps (L2) — are **not available on the ISRO website**.
+Processed SAR products — focused SLC (L1B), calibrated backscatter, or ready-to-use CPR/DOP maps (L2) — are **not available on the ISRO website**.
 This is the reason synthetic data is used: the required processed product simply does not exist as a public download.

 Two additional constraints apply even if focusing were performed:
 - The L0B scenes cover −88.8°S, −147°E, not the Faustini target (−87.2°S, +87°E)